mujz/pg-search-sequelize-example/README.md

 # Next Steps

-If you are interested in using this library in your projects, head on over to [pg-search-sequelize](https://github.com/mujz/pg-search-sequelize).
+If you are interested in using this package in your projects, head on over to [pg-search-sequelize](https://github.com/mujz/pg-search-sequelize).

 If there's anything you didn't like, or if you have any comments or suggestions, please do submit them in the issues section of [pg-search-sequelize](https://github.com/mujz/pg-search-sequelize)